nextstrain/nextclade/docs/dev/developer-guide.md

     $ rustup -V
     ```

    > ⚠️ We don't support Rust installations deviating from the [officially recommended steps](https://doc.rust-lang.org/book/ch01-01-installation.html).
-If you decide to go that route install Rust from Linux OS package repositories, Homebrew, Conda etc., things may or may not work, or they may work sometimes.
-Nextclade team don't have bandwidth to try every platform and config, so you are on your own here.
-But feel free to open pull requests with fixes, if necessary.
+If you install Rust from Linux OS package repositories, Homebrew, Conda etc., things may or may not work, or they may work but produce wrong results.
+Nextclade team don't have bandwidth to try every platform and config, so if you decide to go unofficial route, then you are on your own.
+But feel free to open pull requests with fixes, where necessary.

    > 💡 Note, Rustup allows to install multiple versions of Rust and to switch between them.
 This repository contains a [rust-toolchain.toml](../../rust-toolchain.toml) file, which describes which version of Rust is currently in use by Nextclade official build.
 Cargo and Rustup should be able to [pick it up automatically](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file), install the required toolchain and use it when you type `cargo` commands.
+Any other versions of Rust toolchain are not supported.

-3. Prepare environment variables which configure Nextclade build-time settings (once)
+3. Prepare environment variables which configure Nextclade build-time settings (once).
+Optionally adjust the variables in the `.env` file to your needs.

     ```bash
-    # [once] Prepare dotenv file with default values
     cp .env.example .env
     ```